blankoworld/makefly/README.md

 No need to install it.
 But after generation, perhaps would you install result in a specific directory?

-You should so use **create_post.sh** which is a bash shell script.
+You should so use **install.sh** which is a bash shell script.
 Just launch it:

-    bash create_post.sh
+    bash install.sh

 ## Configuration